InfiniteWeb: Scalable Web Environment Synthesis for GUI Agent Training: Conclusion

 \section{Conclusion}

 We presented \textsc{InfiniteWeb}, a system that aims to generate functional web environments for GUI agent training, addressing consistency through unified interface design, correctness through task-centric test-driven development, and diversity through website seed variation and design image guidance.
-Our system surpasses commercial coding agent at this scenario and experientment results demonsrate its advantanges to training GUI Agent.
+Our system surpasses commercial coding agents in this scenario and experiment results demonstrate its advantages for training GUI agents.
 By releasing our system and generated datasets, we hope to support future research in building more capable and generalizable GUI agents.